nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 The sequence diagram above shows how the `DeleteSessionCommand` is executed in FitEgo.
-The LogicManager receives user command as commandText and parses it with `AddressBookParser`.
+The `LogicManager` receives user command as commandText and parses it with `AddressBookParser`.
 It will parse the command and pass the remaining arguments to `DeleteSessionCommandParser` to construct a `DeleteSessionCommand`.
 This `DeleteSessionCommand` is returned to the `LogicManager` which will then executes it with reference to the model argument.

-The model will first get the current `FilteredSessionList` instance to get the Session to be deleted.
-It will then check whether there exist any `Schedule` associated to the Session.
+The model will first get the current `FilteredSessionList` instance to get the `Session` to be deleted.
+It will then check whether there exist any schedule associated to the session.
 As there are currently 2 schedules associated to the "enduranceTraining" session in FitEgo and the boolean `isForced` is set to true, the model will remove them from `AddressBook`.
 It will then create a `CommandResult` to relay feedback message back to the UI and return control back to `LogicManager`.
 It will persist these changes by saving it to the storage.